simondlevy/Hackflight/README.md

 radio receiver, and model (airframe), Hackflight provides a separate C++ class to support each of these components.
-The [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class specifies a set of four abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board; getting the current time in microseconds; getting Euler angles and gyrometer rates from the IMU; and sending commands to the motors.
+The [Board](https://github.com/simondlevy/Hackflight/blob/master/src/board.hpp) class specifies a set of five abstract (pure virtual) methods that you must implement for a particular flight controller or simulator: initializing the board; getting the current time in microseconds; getting Euler angles from the IMU;
+getting gyrometer rates from the IMU; and sending commands to the motors.
 The [Receiver](https://github.com/simondlevy/Hackflight/blob/master/src/receiver.hpp) class performs basic functions associated with R/C control (tracking stick positions, checking switches) and specifies a set of abstract methods that you